‘So alone’: As NATO countries end their Kabul airlift, many interpreters, embassy staffers and drivers are left behind

 “We feel betrayed, first by our government and then by GIZ,” said another.
 “Afghan Lives Matter,” read another message.

-Thebault reported from Brussels, Adam from London.
-Amanda Coletta in Toronto and William Glucroft in Berlin contributed.
+Thebault reported from Brussels, and Adam from London.
+Amanda Coletta in Toronto and William Glucroft in Berlin contributed to this report.